ti8m/react-native-ibeacon-android/README.md

 }
 ...
 ```
-4. In your app create a new package called „beacon“.
-There you have to add the classes BeaconReactPackage.java and RNBeacon.java from this github-repository.
-Please check the package in BeaconReactPackage.java and RNBeacon.java.
+4.In your app create a new package called „beacon“.
+There you have to add the classes `BeaconReactPackage.java` and `RNBeacon.java` from this github-repository.
+Please check the package in `BeaconReactPackage.java` and `RNBeacon.java`.

 Now you can start building your react-native-app.
 You have to import „NativeModules“.